tfindiamooc/tfindiamooc.github.io/_posts/2019-09-15-Week-4-Overview.md

 As we discussed in Week# 1, after building the model, we will encounter that we have achieved one of the following: (i) **overfitting**, (ii) **underfitting** or (iii) **just right fit model**.
 We will concretely understand the concept of underfitting and overfitting through practical examples.
 Here is [the video for overfitting and underfitting](https://www.youtube.com/watch?v=j6uL6c14pUY&list=PLOzRYVm0a65cTV_t0BYj-nV8VX_Me6Es3&index=20).

 Finally we often need to save the trained ML model so that we can use it later for prediction or use it to initialize weights of model in the next run.
-We will cover mechanism of storing model in TensorFlow 2.0.
+We will cover the mechanism of storing a model in TensorFlow 2.0.
 We can either store only weights of the model, store only architecture of the model or the both.
 There are variety of formats in which we can store the model like JSON, YMAL and HDF5.
 The model can be stored at the end of training or after every few epochs during the training.
 The later is very useful for models that take long time to train.
 In such models, we can take the intermediate model and use it to get a sense of how the model is performing on the given task.
 We will demonstrate how to restore the model from the latest checkpoint or from any checkpoint in the past.
 Here is the [video